Have you ever dreamed of stepping back in time and encountering creatures from millions of years ago?

 We highly recommend the luxurious, spacious and well-equipped accommodation at Nau Salema Beach Village.

-As we live in Cornwall, we flew from Newquay airport with Ryanair and managed to keep the trip budget-friendly by travelling in February, and only taking Ryanair under seat luggage for one week!
+Check out my article on tips to save money on luxury accommodation in Salema – such as since we live in Cornwall, we flew from Newquay airport with Ryanair and managed to keep the trip budget-friendly by travelling in February, and only taking Ryanair under seat luggage for one week!

-See how we managed to pack minimally with my Ryanair under seat packing list blog post.
+Also, see my article about how we managed to pack minimally with my Ryanair under seat packing list blog post.

 More things to do nearby: